Welcome to the Australian Melanoma Research Foundation website.

 Scroll down for more information about our current fundraising activities, contact us with your melanoma story or become a part of our wonderful Melanoma Community.

-Summer is here, so it’s vitally important to stay sun safe as things heat up.
-It’s important to check the UV index in your location and to make sure you’re protected from the sun as we approach the warmer months.
+Autumn has officially arrived but we all know there is still some warm weather to come.
+It’s important to check the UV index in your location and to make sure you’re protected from the sun even on cooler and overcast days.

 As always, please remember to have a regular skin check by a professional and keep an eye out for any spots or freckles that may change.
 Click here to download our Skin Check Sheet to help you know what to look for.
 Don’t forget to also book a regular eye check with your optometrist.